newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 }
 ```

-We still need to tell our application to use versioning in our API.
+We still need to tell our application to use versioning in our API and define swagger to display all the versions.
 In the Startup.cs add

 ```
 public void ConfigureServices(IServiceCollection services)